dotansimha/graphql-code-generator/README.md

 > You can also install it as global NPM module and use it with `gql-gen` executable.

+#### Pre-release

+We are also publishing a pre-release version to NPM on each change.

+Just take a look at the build status on CircleCI and find "Publish Canary" job to get the published version.

 ## Usage Examples

 This package offers both modules exports (to use with NodeJS/JavaScript application), or CLI util.